 Jessica Hogan, Director of Educational Technology, Sturm College of Law.

-Anne Beblavi handles all administrative functions for the Privacy Foundation.
-She also coordinates all of the Privacy Seminars including managing the mailing lists, reserving rooms and hotels accommodations, and all accounting functions.
+Ryan Allen handles all administrative functions for the Privacy Foundation.
+He also coordinates all of the Privacy Seminars including managing the mailing lists, reserving rooms and hotels accommodations, and all accounting functions.